 - Wearing shower shoes in public areas.
 Contact with fungus in a public area is the single biggest way to get toenail fungus, so make sure your feet stay covered.

 - Keeping your toenails trimmed.
-If the edge of your toenail extends beyond the end of your toe, fungus can become trapped in that area and grow.
+If the edge of your toenail extends beyond the end of your toe, nail fungus can become trapped in that area and grow.
 Be sure to disinfect trimming tools before you use them.

 - Using foot powder.
 Use a powder like cornstarch after you’re active to make sure your feet stay dry.